 The Wat Pho school is taken as an example of a Thai Massage school that offers Sen Line training as part of a Thai Massage Therapy course.
 The Watpo Advanced Medical Thai Massage course (60 hours) teaches the fundamentals of Thai Massage Points and Lines.
 It’s heavily focused on preset formulas and protocols to relieve certain ailments.
 In this particular course one learns to relieve 50 ailments, such as muscle sprains and pains, stiffness of the neck, lower back pains, and so on.

 The Sen. Sip Sen. Or Sib Sen. The 10 main energy channels running through our bodies.
-We all know them, well---we most probably learn them when taking a Thai Massage course.
-We learn their traje...
-[Read More]
+We all know them, well---we most probably learned them when taking a Thai Massage course.
+We [ ... ]